 An almost-too late Valentine's story set in the Hell's Librarian universe.
 Wherein we find out how Hell celebrates Valentine's Day, what gifts demons give, and the adhesive powers of Hellhound saliva.
-Set prior to the events of Hell's Librarian (not yet published).
+Set prior to the events of Turn Books to Graves (not yet published).
 Enjoy!

 Of all the holidays Claire expected to hate in Hell, Valentine's was the surprise.

 You wouldn't think that demons would be fond of a holiday named after a Christian saint, but when you're an immortal creature, you have a way of taking an interest in anything that promises a change, a way to differentiate one sunless, timeless day from the other in the afterlife.

 Of course, that didn't mean Hell would be celebrating it traditionally.

 A screech of talons on metal shuddered through the Library's thick double doors, sending a fine mist of dust spiraling through the lamplight.
 The teacup rattled in it's saucer and Claire reached out a hand to still it without taking her eyes off her book.
 She turned the page, muttering as she kept count.

 The battle raging outside didn't concern her; the Library's wards were made to weather the worst of Hell's moods and stormfronts.
 Nothing--especially not a demon skirmish--would trouble it.
 Every year on February 14th, Hell settled in to sort out it's valentine deliveries, and the Library weathered it out.